Contact Us

 Mica capacitors deliver ultra-high precision for RF and oscillator circuits.

-For RF engineering and critical timing circuits, Mica and Glass capacitors provide unmatched precision.
-When designing high-frequency RF boards on specialized substrates like Rogers or PTFE, pairing the board material with high-Q mica capacitors minimizes signal loss and parasitic shifts.
-The schematic symbol remains the standard parallel lines, but the BOM parameters must explicitly state the tight tolerance requirements.
+For RF engineering and critical timing circuits, Mica and Glass capacitors provide unmatched precision and lowest possible signal loss.
+When designing advanced high-frequency boards operating in the gigahertz or sub-THz ranges (such as 110GHz+ R&D testing environments), pairing advanced substrates like Rogers, PTFE, or ceramic with high-Q mica capacitors minimizes signal distortion.
+The schematic symbol remains the standard parallel lines, but the DFM parameters must explicitly state the tight tolerance requirements to ensure the factory procures the exact part.

 Polarized & Electrolytic Capacitor Symbols in PCBA

-Polarized symbols require absolute attention during PCB layout.
-Connecting these components backward results in out-gassing, swelling, and violent ruptures during operation.
+Polarized symbols demand absolute attention during the layout and routing phase.
+Connecting these components backward results in out-gassing, swelling, and violent ruptures during operation or immediate failure during functional testing.

 Comparison of polarized vs non-polarized capacitor schematic symbols